docker/compose/README.md

 # containerd

-containerd is an industry-standard container runtime with an emphasis on simplicity, robustness and portability.
+Containerd is an industry-standard container runtime with an emphasis on simplicity, robustness and portability.
 It is available as a daemon for Linux and Windows, which can manage the complete container lifecycle of its host system: image transfer and storage, container execution and supervision, low-level storage and network attachments, etc..

 Containerd is designed to be embedded into a larger system, rather than being used directly by developers or end-users.